Discrimination Against Disabled Employees Violates The Law

-At The Rutten Law Firm, APC, in Studio City, California, our employment law attorneys represent clients in employment law cases throughout California, including Los Angeles, Orange, Riverside, Alameda and San Francisco counties.
+At The Rutten Law Firm, APC, in Woodland Hills, California, our employment law attorneys represent clients in employment law cases throughout California, including Los Angeles, Orange, Riverside, Alameda and San Francisco counties.
 Our founding attorney, Howard Rutten, is one of the top employment law attorneys in the state, often doing battle against the largest companies in the world.
 We take pride in protecting employees like you against disability discrimination and harassment.

 Discrimination In Any Form Should Not Be Tolerated

 The California Fair Employment and Housing Act provides protection for employees with physical disabilities and mental disabilities, but in contrast with the federal ADA, disability is more broadly defined under California law, providing protection to a broader class of disabled workers.
 According to both state and federal laws, a disability must limit a major life activity.
 In California, this limit does not have to be as substantial, and individuals with correctable disabilities may also be protected under state law.

 A temporary disability may also qualify for protection.
 A disabled California worker with a disability may also show that his or her condition limits the ability to do his or her job without reasonable accommodation, while federal law mandates that the employee must be prevented from performing a wide range of jobs, in addition to the job that the employee currently holds.